wilson0x4d/appsettings2/README.md

 value = configuration.get('ConnectionStrings__SampleDb')
 ```

-In the future I may further abstract this detail away so we get the best of both worlds, but for now there is the parameter to let you control the behavior.
+In the future I may abstract this detail away so we get the best of both worlds, but for now there is the parameter to let you control the behavior.

 ## Conclusion

 If you made it this far, this library is probably what you were looking for.
-I'm certain there are other libraries which accomplish much of what I am attempting to accomplish here, but I wanted something i can directly support over the coming years.
+I'm certain there are other libraries which accomplish much of what I am attempting to accomplish here, but I wanted something I can directly support over the coming years.
 That, and the nearest equivalent to what I wanted fell out of active development nearly a decade ago and I just didn't feel comfortable adopting it for new work.